Equivariant Architectures for Learning in Deep Weight Spaces: A Characterization of Linear Invariant and Equivariant Layers for Weight-Spaces

-\section{A characterization of linear invariant and equivariant layers for weight-spaces}
+\section{A Characterization of Linear Invariant and Equivariant Layers for Weight-Spaces}

 In this section, we describe the main building blocks of DWSNets, namely the DWS-layers.
 The first subsection provides an overview of the section and its main results.
-In the following subsections, we discuss the finer details and explain how these results can be formally proved.
+In the following subsections, we discuss the finer details.

-\subsection{Overview and main results}
+\subsection{Overview and Main Results}

-Characterizing all affine equivariant and invariant maps for the weight space $\mathcal{V}$ requires finding bases for three linear spaces: (1) the space of linear equivariant maps between the weight space $\mathcal{V}$ to itself; (2) the space of constant equivariant functions (biases) on the weight space; and (3) the space of linear invariant maps on the weight space.
-As we show in \cref{subsec:invariant} and \cref{appx:features_and_bias}, we can readily adapt previous results in order to find bases for (2)-(3), and the main challenge is (1), which will be our main focus.
+As explained in~\cref{eq:equi_net_general} to completely specify our architecture we need to characterize all affine equivariant and invariant maps for the weight space $\mathcal{V}$.
+This requires finding bases for three linear spaces: (1) the space of linear equivariant maps between the weight space $\mathcal{V}$ to itself; (2) the space of constant equivariant functions (biases) on the weight space; and (3) the space of linear invariant maps on the weight space.
+As we show in \cref{appx:features_and_bias}, we can readily adapt previous results for characterizing (2)-(3), and the main challenge is (1), which will be our main focus.

-To find a basis for the space of equivariant layers we will use a strategy based on a decomposition of the weight space $\mathcal{V}$ into multiple sub-representations, corresponding to the weight and bias spaces.
+To find a basis for the space of equivariant layers, we will use a strategy based on a decomposition of the weight space $\mathcal{V}$ into multiple sub-representations, corresponding to the weight and bias spaces.
 This is based on the classic result that states that any linear equivariant map between direct sums of representations can be represented in block matrix form, with each block mapping between two constituent representations in an equivariant manner.
 A formal statement can be found in \cref{subsec:direct_decomp}.
 Importantly, this strategy simplifies our characterization and enables us to implement each block independently.